Matt is a partner and is head of the regulation and sports law team.

 Matt has Higher Rights of Audience to appear as an advocate in all courts.
 He regularly acts as an advocate in disciplinary and regulatory proceedings before Disciplinary and Appeal Tribunals.

 Matt has been listed in Chambers & Partners and The Legal 500 since 2009 as a leader in the fields of professional discipline and sports law.
-Sources stated in Chambers UK (2017) say he "possesses an encyclopaedic knowledge" and that "he knew every detail of our case."
-He is also noted in Chambers UK (2015) for being "very capable and very highly thought of...".
+Sources in Chambers UK (2018) comment "the breadth of his legal knowledge and experience in other areas is impressive and means he always gives advice which is both legally sound and refreshingly pragmatic".

-The Legal 500 notes that he is “hard-working and tenacious”.
+The Legal 500 (2017) notes that Matt is "savvy, responsive" and "vastly experienced" with "expertise in criminal and civil remedies for IP infringements".
 He is also described by The Legal 500 (2016) as “a joy to work with”.

 Matt joined Russell-Cooke in 2005 and was appointed partner in 2009.